 Australia and New Zealand share a joint standard for sunscreen testing and labelling, AS/NZS 2604:2012 Sunscreen products – Evaluation and Classification.
 While the standard is mandatory in Australia, it is currently voluntary in NZ where sunscreens are classified as cosmetics.
 In New Zealand, there are no consent or registration requirements that apply before marketing or distributing sunscreens.

-CHPNZ says it supports the work being done by Cosmetics NZ and its role on the International Organisation for Standardisation (ISO) sunscreen working group.
-The group has been concerned for some time about the variation of test methods procedures being used within ISO Standard 24444 and earlier this year assisted with updating and publication of an updated standard.
+CHPNZ says it supports the work being done by Cosmetics NZ and its role on the International Organisation for Standardisation (ISO) sunscreen working group which has involved an update to the ISO Standard 24444 published last year.

-The working group has been revising and upgrading AS/NZS 2604, to clarify that the new ISO Standard 24444 must be used in testing and to also bring in two new ISO Water Resistance methods.
-Applying ISO standards is designed to achieve more international consistency to check on SPF claims.
+The Australian and New Zealand sunscreen standard working group has been revising and upgrading AS/NZS 2604, to adopt the new ISO Standard 24444 and to also bring in two new ISO Water Resistance methods.
+ISO standards are internationally recognised test methods.

 These changes to testing standards should improve consistency in the processes used by testing laboratories.